mstfacmly/mstfacmly.github.io/_posts/2019-03-26-Buying-And-Selling.md

 ---
 layout: post
-title: Clothes
+title: Buying and Selling
-tags: [khalil gibran, the prophet, clothes, poetry]
+tags: [khalil gibran, the prophet, buying, selling, buying and selling, poetry]
 ---
 And a merchant said, "Speak to us of Buying and Selling."